taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 <br>

+> SRE, which stands for Site Reliability Engineering, that focuses on ensuring the reliability, availability, and performance of software systems in production environments.
+SRE is a set of practices and principles that combines software engineering and operations to create reliable and scalable systems.
+> SRE teams work closely with development teams to ensure that software systems are designed and implemented with reliability and scalability in mind.
+They collaborate on building systems that can handle high traffic, respond to failures gracefully, and are easy to monitor and troubleshoot.

 - **Site Reliability Engineering: How Google Runs Production Systems** (2016) by Betsy Beyer
 - **The Site Reliability Workbook: Practical Ways to Implement SRE** (2018) by Betsy Beyer
 - Seeking SRE: Conversations About Running Production Systems at Scale by David N. Blank-Edelman